numpy/numpy/doc/neps/missing-data.rst

     to know the mask ahead of time, and copying everything into the buffer will never destroy data.

+    The code using the iterator should only write to values which are not masked by the mask specified, otherwise the result will be different depending on whether buffering is enabled or not.

 NPY_ITER_ARRAYMASK
     Indicates that this array is a boolean mask to use when copying any WRITEMASKED argument from a buffer back to the array.
 There